20 Surprising Famous Guests of the Grand Ole Opry

 Other Surprising Guests

 19. While in Nashville for an art exhibit and reception at the Cheekwood Estate & Gardens, artists Andy Warhol and Jamie Wyeth received an invitation from Dorothy Ritter — a Western movie actress, widow of Opry member Tex Ritter, and unofficial backstage host — to be guests of the show.
 On Jan.
 29, 1977, they caught the show and later met many of the Opry members backstage.

 20. 2010 marked 85 years for both the Grand Ole Opry and the Harlem Globetrotters, so it only made sense for both to celebrate together.
 Charlie Daniels was joined on stage by three members of the exhibition basketball team.
 During Daniels’ performance of “The Devil Went Down to Georgia,” player Scooter Christensen demonstrated his ball-handling wizardry by spinning a basketball on the tip of Daniels’ fiddle bow.

-The Grand Ole Opry House's Friends and Neighbors dressing room is dedicated to show's many notable visitors over the years.
-See it, along with other unique dressing rooms, on an up-close-and-personal backstage tour.
+The Grand Ole Opry House’s Friends and Neighbors dressing room is dedicated to show’s many notable visitors.
+See it, along with other unique dressing rooms, on a backstage tour.